 Do you ever envisage a new dish in your head, hoping it will be as delicious as you imagine?
 And when you make it, it’s even better?
-I can’t pretend it’s something that happens often – more often there are tweaks to be made… or rarely, the idea is quietly binned and never mentioned again – but now and again success strikes and makes me insufferably chuffed with myself.
+I can’t pretend it’s something that happens all the time – more often there are tweaks to be made… or rarely, the idea is quietly binned and never mentioned again – but now and again success strikes and makes me insufferably chuffed with myself.

 So it was with this Chicken Tarragon Pasta Bake.